Climate Resilient Landscape Showcase Logo

 • July 10: Entry deadline

-• Late July–early August: Entry review by expert juries
+• Late July–early August: Entry review by expert jury panel

 • Early August: Photography sessions for finalists